 My recommendation here is built on the premises established throughout this article, that you did your research and only applied and agreed to interview with solid programs that would benefit you personally and professionally.
 Done correctly, even your last choice at this point should still be a good option.
 Once again, please refer back to What are the odds here, really?
 There is a non-trivial chance that your interview with your first choice program goes great and you are still not offered the role.
 Now you have ended in a situation where you have nothing.

 That doesn’t mean there aren’t mitigation strategies.
 Depending on the relative timing you can request an extension on the offer expiration date that allows you some more time to decide and potentially interview with your first choice program.
 The company you are asking may say yes, but don’t be offended if they tell you that the date is the date, either.
-Remember that they are also competing for exceptional applicants and cannot afford to waste time if you are not interested.
+Remember that they are also competing for exceptional applicants and they may not be able to afford the time if you are not interested.
 If you manage to interview with your first choice, be sure to let them know that you have other offers on the table and if they are interested in you they will need to move quickly.
+I have heard many success stories for people presented with this situation.
 Be transparent about this to avoid wasting anyone’s time.

 If your first choice interview is further out, you might also consider contacting your first choice program and ask candidly–“I have other offers but I am still very excited about your program.
 What do you think is realistic to expect from interviewing with you?”
 Emphasize that you received an offer but still think of their company as a better fit and importantly, articulate why you believe that this is the case.
 Ask them if it is possible to provide a decision on your candidacy more quickly.
-If they agree and they can accelerate their timeline that says a lot about them.
+If they agree and they can accelerate their timeline that says a lot about them and how they feel about you as a candidate.
 Worst case, you will get some additional information that could help you make this difficult decision.

 Small aside: negotiating fellowship offers Generally, there is absolutely no room to negotiate fellowship offers; most offers are "take it or leave it".
-If you did open a negotiation, consider that you generally have zero leverage with no relevant experience and the sponsor likely has numerous qualified candidates in the wings if you turn them down.
+If you did open a negotiation, consider that you generally have zero leverage with no relevant experience.
 The reward tends to be low given typical fellow salaries and generous benefits.
-On top of this, many of these programs have no flexibility like they would be a 'normal' hire, especially for programs with multiple positions.
+On top of this, many of these programs have no flexibility like they would be a 'normal' hire, especially for programs with multiple positions or those affiliated with academic institutions.
 Ultimately, the risk is high (see What are my odds here, really?) and the upside is relatively low.
 Unless you have multiple offers and you are a very strong candidate you are unlikely to make much headway in a negotiation.

 Thankfully, my first choice offered me a position and I could not be happier!
 I accepted on the phone and received the offer materials later that same day.
-Once you accept an offer, be sure to notify any programs that you have upcoming interviews with that you are withdrawing your application and allows them to invite someone else and avoids wasting their time.
+Once you accept an offer, be sure to notify any programs that you have upcoming interviews with that you are withdrawing your application.
+This allows them to invite someone else in your place which is good for everything.
 Now you can celebrate!
 Congrats!

 Phew, that is a lot.
 Hopefully my journey helps you navigate your own!
 If you know yourself, have engaged in your work in pharmacy school, and can get excited about the work you will be doing in a non-traditional role, I have every confidence that you will get through these stressful few months a better, gainfully employed pharmacist!
 Have additional questions?
 Consider contacting me.